On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Applications

 \subsection{Inner (log-)linearizations}

 In the setting of convex functions, the analogue of a polytope inscribed in a convex body with $N$ vertices is called an inner linearization with $N$ break points.
-Inner linearizations have been studied in convex optimization and stochastic programming; see for example \cite{Bertsekas2011, BL-stochastic-book}.
+Inner linearizations have found applications to convex optimization and stochastic programming; see, for example, \cite{Bertsekas2011, BL-stochastic-book}.
 Let us now describe their construction.
-Given $\psi\in{\rm Conv}(\R^n)$ and a finite point set $\mathbf{X}_N^\psi:=\{(x_i,y_i)\}_{i=1}^N\subset\epi(\psi)$ with $x_i\in\dom(\psi)$ and $y_i\geq\psi(x_i)$, consider the convex hull of the vertical rays with these endpoints:
+Given $\psi\in\mathrm{Conv}(\R^n)$ and a finite point set $\mathbf{X}_N:=\{(x_i,y_i)\}_{i=1}^N\subset\epi(\psi)$ with $x_i\in\dom(\psi)$ and $y_i\geq\psi(x_i)$, consider the convex hull of the vertical rays with these endpoints: